-Due to ELEXON's funding model, the absence of retained capital and in accordance with allowable accounting treatment under accounting standard FRS102, we do need not to capitalise this investment.
+Due to Elexon's funding model, the absence of retained capital and in accordance with allowable accounting treatment under accounting standard FRS102, we do not need to capitalise this investment.
 Due to the phased nature of this transformation, we do not believe that this will materially impact the profile of our charges to industry compared to a 'big bang' approach.

-Table 06 System Strategy
+System Strategy costs